 - Persons who perform a business, professional, or insurance function for us.

-- Businesses that conduct actuarial or research studies.
+- Businesses that conduct actuarial or research studies at our request.

 - Insurance regulatory authorities.